fbpx

 Course Description

-This course provides an economic framework for understanding healthcare systems, healthcare markets, and healthcare policies.
-Students will explore how economic principles help analyze healthcare delivery, medical decision-making, and policy development.
-The course examines key challenges in healthcare markets including information asymmetry, moral hazard, adverse selection, and healthcare access inequities.
-Through analysis of real-world cases and current policy debates, students will learn to evaluate healthcare interventions and reforms from both economic efficiency and social equity perspectives.
-Special attention will be given to aging societies' healthcare challenges and international comparative health systems.
+This course provides an economic framework for understanding healthcare systems, healthcare markets, and healthcare policy.
+Students will explore how economic principles can be used to analyze healthcare delivery, medical decision-making, and policy design.
+The course examines key challenges in healthcare markets, including information asymmetry, moral hazard, adverse selection, and inequalities in access to care.
+Through the analysis of real-world cases and current policy debates, students will learn to evaluate healthcare interventions and reforms from both efficiency and equity perspectives.
+Special attention will be given to the challenges faced by aging societies and to international comparisons of healthcare systems.

 Main Topics